percymamedy/candidate-challenge-full-stack/README.md

 1. Complete at least the basic features plus 1 bonus feature.

 1. This is a Full Stack challenge.
 We expect to see the best practices for both front and back end development.
-These include things like:
+Depending on your chosen technologies, these include things like:
     * Adherance to community guidelines, standards and best practices
     * Component Driven Development
     * Routing